osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

 ## Differences from the original include:

 1. The original keyboard is a capacitive keyboard.
 This keyboard uses standard switches (either Cherry or Futaba).
-The Futaba keys approach the original feel, but there is a difference.

 1. The original keycaps have an 11 degree angled stem.
 It may be possible to find such keycaps, but I was unable to find any.
 It also may be possible to